 6:You Should Never Go On A Hike Without Some Means To Make A Fire.

-You should never go on a hike without some means to make a fire.
+It would help if you never went on a hike without some means to make a fire.
 A lighter sounds good, but what if you lose it or drop it in the water?
-To be on the safe side, put some matchsticks in a plastic bag and bring them along.
+To be on the safe side, put some matchsticks in a plastic bag, and bring them along.
 Keep in mind that the bag should have a secure seal to protect the matches from liquids.
 Another way to ensure that your matchsticks will work when you need them is to cover their heads in wax.
 It’s easy to do!
 Just dip the matches into hot wax and let them dry.
-It’ll make them waterproof, and to use one, you’ll just have to scrape the wax off the match head.
+It’ll make them waterproof, and to use one, you’ll have to scrape the wax off the match head.

 7: You\’re Wandering In The Wilderness and Save Your Life One Day